 - Quizlet - also uses flashcards and games as a fun way to practise key vocabulary and structures.

 - Languages Online - has lots of ready-made interactive tasks and worksheets.

 - Youtube videos - there are lots of revision songs on Youtube.

 Please click on the French and Spanish revision documents in the links at the bottom of this page.
 The one-page French revision sheets can be self-marked.

 French and Spanish "RockStars" Vocabulary Lists

-Click on the links for "Rock Stars" lists of key vocabulary that appear in the Listening and Reading exams.
+Click on the links at the bottom of this page for "Rock Stars" lists of key vocabulary that appear in the Listening and Reading exams.

 This year we hope to run another series of workshops for our Y9 students, exploring the links between languages and careers and raising awareness on the importance of studying a modern foreign language and the advantages it can have in the workplace.

 Students will need to create their own individual accounts for Memrise and Duolingo but will receive instructions on how to do this from their teachers, or can follow instructions online.

 Please click the links below to view our curriculum plans.